 When we moved into our new home at the end of October we knew there were going to be a few rooms that needed attention.
 Specifically the master bathroom and the kitchen.
 Since the kitchen is an expensive and time-intensive project we opted to fix up the bathroom first.
 So after the holidays ended we jumped into demoing the bathroom.
 Here is what we were dealing with:

-We chose to move a few walls and change up the closet system in our bedroom to accommodate more space for a larger shower and a larger vanity.
+We chose to move a few walls and change up the closet system in our bedroom according to Customer reviews to accommodate according to Customer reviews more space for a larger shower and a larger vanity.

 All of that to say, we’ve learned a lot about renovating with a pregnant wife that is losing energy (understandably) by the day and a toddler that seems to soak up that energy and explore.
 Here are just a few tips I’d give to anyone as crazy as we are: